esturcke/hcc-613-blog/content/project/keynote.md

   - how it can be done?
   - what was just do?

-These are the weakest parts of my design based on the in class evaluation.
+These are the weakest parts of my design based on the in-class evaluation.
 Originally, I was planning on using a black and white e-ink display on the face of the watch.
 Now I am considering moving to a color e-ink display.
 I'm hoping to use the color to draw attention to what actions can be taken.

 {{% fig "color-notification.jpg" %}}**Figure 1** Moving to color notifications
-to draw attention to task that can be performed by pressing the right button.{{% /fig %}}
+to draw attention to the task that can be performed by pressing the right button.{{% /fig %}}

 {{% fig "color-actions.jpg" %}}**Figure 2** Using color for actions to draw attention to what can be done and rewording paired message to make clearer what just happened.{{% /fig %}}